 Give Your Dog a Flea Bath

-About a week after applying spot-on flea treatment, bathe your dog with flea-killing shampoo.
-Remember to be gentle with your pup’s already irritated skin.
-Don’t overuse the shampoo and lather it gently.
+About one week after applying spot-on flea treatment, bathe your dog with flea-killing shampoo.
+Remember to be gentle with your pup’s already-irritated skin.
+Don’t overuse the shampoo, and lather it gently.
 Distract your dog for five to 10 minutes while the shampoo does its job, and then rinse your pet thoroughly.